 THEREFORE, if they did – in some fashion – reinforce a boundary (especially more than once) or address their limit to you, to which you either failed to acknowledge or respect, and they went no contact…they’re not ghosting you.

-And that’s just it – a boundary violation destroyed my interest in someone.
+And that’s just it – a boundary violation destroyed my interest in someone, and we can’t act like this isn’t uncommon.
 There are certainly times when our limits are reached, where maintaining our internal peace is more important than having to over-explain ourselves to someone we hardly know beyond the surface.

 They spelled out their need for space

 When I was dating, as an adult seeking a relationship, space was a huge thing for me.
-Though more often than not, I experienced dating individuals where I felt my space was denied, violated, devalued, or disrespected.
+Too many times I’m willing to admit, I experienced dating individuals where I felt my space was denied, violated, belittled, or disrespected.
 And when that occurred, or failed to resolve itself, I lost interest real quick.
-So if/when I had to request or demand space in a position where it wasn’t being considered or respected naturally or willingly, I would have moved on.
+So if/when I had to request or demand space in a position where it wasn’t being considered or respected naturally or willingly, I didn’t really hesitate to move on.

 Bottom line is, space [on some level] is crucial.
-Yet we typically believe someone who actually wants or needs space is uninterested – tell me I’m wrong.
-But we really should extend the rope on this, especially when getting to know someone doesn’t equate to this anticipated entitlement of their sole interest and time.
+Yet we typically believe someone we’re dating who actually wants or needs space is uninterested – tell me I’m wrong.
+But we really should gently extend the rope on this, especially when getting to know someone doesn’t equate to this anticipated entitlement of their sole interest, priority and time.

 Some need more space than others, yet its still no surprise that space almost becomes null and void when you’re hot and bothered over someone who, yes, may also be hot and bothered over you, too.
 Hence why this statement remains, “If he really likes me he wouldn’t *need* or *want* space from me.”
 The dangers are a catch 22: it’s dangerous to expect someone to never want space (as proof of their love/interest) while it’s also dangerous to need or want *too much space* (from someone you love/interest).

 Either way, I think it’s safe to say that if someone you’re only dating is asking for space, and they’ve made that clear by disappearing from the radar, then it’s a fairly good indication that their feelings for you are not in alignment with yours for them.
-And if they have had to exhaust all efforts in maintaining their space, while you continue to admonish it, and he goes no contact…I’m sorry, but he’s not ghosting you.
+And if they have had to exhaust all efforts in maintaining their space while you continue to admonish it (I’m talking to the Stage 5 Clinger types, here), and he goes no contact…I’m sorry but he’s not ghosting you.

 They’ve made their intentions known and clear

 Let’s talk casual.
-You know, you’re with someone who strictly told you from the beginning that they want to keep things light, free, open – casual.
-Anything that spells *they just want to have fun* with zero strings and no commitments.
+You know, you’re with someone who strictly told you from the beginning that they want to keep things light, free, and open – casual.
+Anything that spells *they just want to have fun* with zero strings, no commitments and can cancel their membership anytime (no fees apply).
 Maybe that’s you, too – you also just want casual.

-Are there any *other* specifics as to what casual means in dating?
-No, dating in and of itself is strictly casual.
-Dating means no one is tied to another.
-Yet we have the most difficult time understanding and accepting that.
+Dating in and of itself is strictly casual.
+Dating means no one is tied to another, though we have the most difficult time understanding and accepting that.
 Casual is why dating exists in the first place.
-People didn’t want to be “tied down” to one person, nor did they want to be in their debt.
-Nobody said dating was the perfect scenario for monogamous-believers or serial monogamists.
+People didn’t want to be “tied down” to one person, nor did they want to be in their debt because dating was designed for ease and convenience.
+Nobody said dating was the perfect dynamic for everyone.

-Therefore I think we can all agree that to want something casual means non-committal, no strings attached (no emotional investment), and indefinite (meaning there’s no contract, fees, regulations or a start-end date).
+I think we can all agree that to want something casual means non-committal, no strings attached (no emotional investment), and indefinite (meaning there’s no contract, fees, regulations or a start-end date).
 Then it is also safe to say that if someone you’re dating has made their casual intentions clear (and have not given you any inclination that says otherwise) then it is already established that they are not bound to you.
 Meaning they do not have to inform you if, when, how, or why it comes to an end.
+What happened to actions speak louder than words, anyway?
+That’s why we had the 3-day call back rule.

-Oftentimes people blame vague, misleading, or indirect wording, confirmation, or behavior for steering them into believing they want the same things.
-The thing is if the answer is not a hard Yes, it’s a No. We need to be more aware and consider these fairly common scenarios:
+Now it seems people blame vague, misleading, or indirect wording or validation for steering them into believing feelings are mutual or that someone is interested.
+The thing is if the answer is not a hard Yes, it’s a No. So why are we assigning potential value to the things we shouldn’t?
+We need to be more aware and consider these fairly common scenarios:

-• You start doubting their intentions because they are treating you differently (distantly) after you’ve been intimate.
-Unfortunately…sex is not an indication, agreement, or confirmation of someone’s feelings, investment, commitment or respect for you.
+- You notice they are treating you differently (distantly) after you’ve been intimate.
+Unfortunately… sex in dating is not an indication, agreement, or confirmation of someone’s feelings, investment, commitment or respect for you.

-• They tell you (or even show you) they are invested in you, but have never actually reinforced that it’s only you.
+- They tell you (or even show you) they are invested in you, but have never actually reinforced that it’s only you.
 They do this slyly by making you aware of how important/special you are and then counteracting with grossly specific red flags.
-For example, he’s away on a business trip but calls to tell you it was extended through the weekend, so you inquire about showing up to visit him but he quickly evades the suggestion of spending time with you during his free time.
+For example, he’s away on a business trip but calls to tell you it was extended through the weekend, so you inquire about visiting him but he quickly evades the suggestion of spending time with you during his free time.

-Unfortunately, the whole casual-ness aspect in dating can get a bit blurry (rightfully so if you’re not dating with the intent of exclusivity), and since the two are near and the same it is that much more important to talk about or stand up for your end-goals or dating intentions upfront, which also comes with the risk of rejection and disappointment.
-But if you agree to something strictly casual and they have made their intentions known and clear…they’re not ghosting you if you only suddenly realize their actually serious about not being invested or committed to you from the get-go.
+Unfortunately, the whole casual-ness aspect in dating can get a bit blurry (rightfully so if you’re not dating with the intent of exclusivity).
+It is that much more important to talk about or stand up for your end-goals or dating intentions upfront, which also comes with the risk of rejection and disappointment.
+But if you agree to something strictly casual and they have made their casual intentions known and clear…they’re not ghosting you when they casually decide to disappear from your radar.

 You’re not satisfied with what [answer] they’ve given you

 Fact: nobody owes you anything – not even an explanation.
 You’ve been on a handful of dates with someone, and it’s going so well in your eyes but maybe you’re unsure from their end.
-The fact that you’re uncertain IS the red flag, girlfriend.
+Uncertainty is the red flag.

 We can cry immaturity and lack of human decency all we want, but time and time again we are told by professionals that we are also allowed to change our minds and walk away, without explanation, as in order to “preserve our internal peace”…even if that means going no contact.
 For instance,